kapshaul/LLM-finetune-vuln-detection/README.md

 |          | X₁ with P₃    |       256       |     ignore     |  0.70   |   0.14   | NVIDIA A100 x2  |       18.3         |
 | **LoRA** | X₁ without P₃ |      2048       |    include     |  0.69   |   0.71   | NVIDIA V100 x8  |         ?          |
 |          | X₁ with P₃    |      2048       |    include     |  0.86   |   0.27   | NVIDIA V100 x8  |         ?          |

+## Conclusion

+In this paper, we recreate the findings of Shestov et al. in which we finetune the LLM, WizardCoder, for code vulnerability detection.
+Whilst the original authors use LoRA  to do so, we employ QLoRA to cut down on overall model size and are able to train such a model on a consumer-grade GPU.
+Despite this, we see significant degradation in performance metrics though it is clear that the model is still doing some sort of ”learning”.
+Further, we perform experimentation on the hyperparameters ”sequence length” and ”include large function”.
+We are able to conclude that including large functions is a strict positive for the model’s learning capabilities, but the evidence on sequence ength is inconclusive due to a baffling experiment with much higher results than the rest.

+## Reference

+[1] Shestov, A., Levichev, R., Mussabayev, R., Maslov, E., Cheshkov, A., & Zadorozhny, P. (2024). *Finetuning Large Language Models for Vulnerability Detection*. arXiv preprint arXiv:2401.17010.
+Retrieved from [https://arxiv.org/abs/2401.17010](https://arxiv.org/abs/2401.17010).